Inclined Quadrotor Landing using Deep Reinforcement Learning

 \subsection{Experiment Results}

-Early experiments showed a vertical offset between the simulated and real trajectories, caused by a slight inaccuracy of our motor thrust equation \eqref{eq:thrustconversiontotal}.
-We were able to compensate for this by increasing the hover PWM to 48000 during real testing.
-The resulting behaviour was very similar to the simulations, as can be seen in \figref{trajectories}.\footnote[5]{Because of a faulty Optitrack measurement, the bottom figure shows a single misplaced red quad with a corresponding short drop in PWM output.} These trajectories originate from the same policy network, starting from arbitrary initial positions and ending when $s_{k} \in S_{g}$ with $\delta_{g} = $.
+Early experiments showed a vertical offset between the simulated and real trajectories, caused by a slight inaccuracy of the motor thrust equation \eqref{eq:thrustconversiontotal}.
+We compensated for this offset by increasing the hover PWM to 48000 during the flying arena testing.
+The resulting behaviour was very similar to the simulations, as can be seen in \figref{trajectories}.\footnote[5]{Because of a faulty Optitrack measurement, the bottom figure shows a single misplaced red quad with a corresponding short drop in the PWM output.} These trajectories originate from the same policy network, starting from arbitrary initial positions and ending when $s_{k} \in S_{g}$ with $\delta_{g} = $.

 To further evaluate the performance, we measured the landing success rate when starting the flight from three different initial positions.
 Each position was evaluated $10$ times, resulting in the success percentages reported in Table \ref{table_success}.
 Even if an experiment did not succeed, the agent would not crash but autonomously fly back and forth, sometimes succeeding in its second or third attempt.
 However, these further attempts were not counted as a successful landing.